ZhiZe-ZG/XenoWorld/README.md

 Therefore, this principle is considered optional.
 A large factory can combine simple functional blocks (with clear roles), and multiblock structures (with slightly more complex functions).
 This may strike a balance between modularity and usability.

+Similarly, trees should not appear fully formed; they should grow over time.
+Certain blocks within the tree could possess the ability to expand the structure until their energy is depleted.
+When the tree is cut down, all of its blocks would be removed recursively.
+Ideally, this behavior would be implemented through block-to-block communication mechanics.
+If that is not feasible, the next best approach is to treat the entire tree as a multiblock structure that stops growing once it loses the blocks responsible for expansion.

 ## Block as a Unit and Multiblock structures

 No Block Model Larger Than 1 Block